News Archive 2020

 Environmental Ministry of Saxony and City of Leipzig agree on measures to improve state of Leipzig’s floodplain forest › more

-28.08.2020 | Media Release, iDiv, TOP NEWS
+28.08.2020 | iDiv, Media Release, TOP NEWS

 Rope bridges can effectively help primates to cross transportation or service corridors.
 Colobus monkey (Colobus angolensis palliatus) in Diani, Kenya.
 (Picture: Andrea Donaldson / Colobus Conservation)